-Do your little research.
-Identify the source of water from where your water comes from.
-After that, purchase a testing device and check the water for quality.
+Do a little research.
+Identify the source where your water comes from.
+After that, purchase a testing kit and check the water for quality.
 If you know a water supply company, contact them for more information about water quality.

 Tell your friends and acquaintances about World Water Monitoring Day, create a post on social networks.
-Involve more people in the water quality problem.
+Involve more people in water quality.

-Track the annual reports of the water quality monitoring organization.
+Track annual reports of water quality monitoring organizations.
 Find out more about the state of water sources in your country.